 To return the value of one period of the sum of the years’ digits depreciation expense.

-salvage– Amount you expect to receive in exchange for the asset at the end of its useful life.
+salvage– The amount you expect to receive in exchange for the asset at the end of its useful life.
 Typically, this is zero.

-life– Length of time you expect the asset to be in service.
-This is given in the number of periods.
+life– The number of periods you expect the asset to be in service.
+This unit can be months or years.

-You purchase an automobile for 36,000 and expect it to last three years and trade it in for 3,000.
+You purchase an automobile for 36,000, expect it to last three years, and trade it in for 3,000.